Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Explicit example with Glauber pinch

-As explained in \SEC\ref{sec:reduceddias}, the graph (e) from \FIG\ref{fig:reduced-diagrams} ruins the collinear factorization of the gluon GPD channel for the photoproduction of a $\pi^0 \gamma$ pair.
-However, note that in the region that actually ``breaks'' factorization, the lines of the $S$ subgraph are not usoft, but are pinched in a more complicated configuration that prevents the relative suppression of the $G$-gluons.
+As explained in \SEC\ref{sec:graph-e}, collinear factorisation for the exclusive photoproduction of a $\pi^0 \gamma$ pair is broken by the presence of a Glauber pinch, which we can identify with \FIG\ref{fig:reduced-diagrams}(e) when the $A$-to-$S$ gluon has Glauber scaling.
+To be clear, the region that actually ``breaks'' factorization is not the case where the lines of the $S$ subgraph are usoft, but are instead pinched in a more complicated configuration that prevents the relative suppression of the $G$-gluons.
+Therefore, throughout this section, whenever we refer to graph (e) in \FIG\ref{fig:reduced-diagrams}, we specifically mean the Glauber pinch configuration.

-In this Section, we consider explicitly the two-loop diagram in \FIG\ref{fig:explicit-2-loop}, which has a region of loop momentum space that corresponds to graph (e).
-This is a similar type of analysis that was done in the factorization proofs for DVCS \cite{Collins:1998be} and DVMP \cite{Collins:1996fb}.
+In this section, we consider explicitly the two-loop diagram in \FIG\ref{fig:explicit-2-loop}, which has a region of loop momentum space that corresponds to graph (e).
+This is similar to the type of analysis that was done in the factorization proofs for DVCS \cite{Collins:1998be} and DVMP \cite{Collins:1996fb}.

-We recall that the scalings for the external particles are given in \eqref{eq:external-scalings}.
+We recall that the scalings for the external particles are given in \EQs\eqref{eq:external-scalings-nucleon} and \eqref{eq:external-scalings-pion}.
 The blobs $ {\cal A} $ and ${\cal B}$ contain only lines that are collinear to the nucleon and pion systems respectively.
 We will use the fact that they are proportional to the unit matrix in color space, which is true because the external particles are color singlet states.
 In the blob ${\cal A} $, the momenta are dominated by the collinear direction along $ p_{N} $ and $ p_{N'} $, while in blob ${\cal B} $, the momenta are proportional to the pion momentum $ p_{\pi} $.
 The momenta $p_A \sim (1,\lambda^2,\lambda)$ and $p_B \sim (\lambda^2, 1, \lambda)$ are loop momenta that circulate only through the subgraphs $A$ and $B$ respectively.